Spice up your day by visiting one of the best aquaparks in Italy.

 2. Caneva World, Lago di Garda

-The biggest attractions of the Aquaparadise water world include the Stukas Boom free-fall water slide, the giant slide from the Kamika volcano or the Water Jump slide with a unique impact on the water.
+The biggest attractions of the Aquaparadise water world include the Stukas Boom free-fall water slide, the giant slide from the Kamika volcano, and the Water Jump slide with a unique impact on the water.
 Younger children will enjoy the bay with its white sandy beach and the swimming pool with a pirate sailboat.
-Of course there is a swimming pool, lazy river, artificial waves and large relaxation areas.
+Of course, there is a swimming pool, lazy river, artificial waves, and large relaxation areas.

 3. Aquasplash, Lignano

 The Aquasplash water world was created in the early 1980s.
 Aquasplash is the first facility of this type in Italy.
 It is one of the icons of family fun and active leisure in the Venice area, on the edge of the Lignano Pineta tourist area.
 You will find dozens of attractions here, divided according to difficulty.
 The most visited are the giant water slides Anaconda and Tubo Nero, the water mushroom Pallone or the swimming pool with artificial waves.

 The Aquasplash water park includes an extensive children’s zone with a medieval gallery, the Piramide water rope world, Banzai slides, and the Jaracaboa slide.
 The program also includes performances of sea lions and parrots, cultural performances, and sports exercises.

 4. Acqua Village, Tuscany

 Giant water slides, sea beach-like waves, sports, various shows, and lots of other entertainment are offered by the pair of Acqua Village water parks in Tuscany.
 For a long time, it has been one of the largest and best-rated facilities of its kind in Italian territory.